kbairak/outbox/README.md

 ## TODOs

-- Add dead-lettering
 - Clean up outbox table
-- Figure out how to show debug logs during tests (and in general)
 - Use pg notify/listen to avoid polling the database
 - Use msgpack (optionally) to reduce size
 - Support binary payloads (without base64)